 TIP: Consult Fairmount Park’s Digital Guide for more trails and historic sites to seek out this summer.

 Explore Philadelphia by boat with on-water activities on two rivers

 For an interesting perspective and history of the Schuylkill River and surrounding Fairmount Park, sign up for a guided kayak tour led by Hidden River Outfitters.
 Additional on-water activities await at the Independence Seaport Museum, including the family-friendly Paddle Penn’s Landing paddleboat experience in the basin and the more adventurous Kayak Excursions that take participants on a 3-mile guided journey along the Delaware River.

-Learn more about Philadelphia’s murals with new tours and scavenger hunts
+Learn more about Philadelphia’s murals with new tours

 Venture to nearby Countryside destinations for fountain shows and historic hikes